Florida city commissioner resigns following complaints she licked men's faces, groped them

 Breaking News Emails

-Nancy Oakley, who served as the Madeira Beach City Commissioner from 2007 to 2013 and again from 2017 to 2019, submitted her letter of resignation on Tuesday.
+Nancy Oakley, who served as the Madeira Beach city commissioner from 2007 to 2013 and again from 2017 to 2019, submitted her letter of resignation Tuesday.

 In the letter, obtained by NBC News, Oakley denied the allegations, writing: "I maintain my innocence and am pursuing the paths of appeals available."